 of my favorites because it reminds me not to be limited by my natural perspective.

 Which should we follow?
 Verse 4's instruction to give no answer to a fool or verse

 5's instruction to answer a fool?
 It boils down to your motive and what the end

 result might be.
 Through wisdom, you will be able to have a good understanding of

-what the response might be if you take objection with a fool's folly.
+what the response might be if you object to a fool's folly.
 Will he reject

 your response as foolishness?
-If you know without doubt that the foolish person
+If you know without a doubt that the foolish person

 will reject your wisdom as foolishness, why provoke him?
 Wouldn't that be foolish?